A Two-stage Optimization Method for Wide-range Single-electron Quantum Magnetic Sensing

 An overview of this work's protocol is shown in Fig. \ref{fig:summary}.
 In summary, it is based on a two-stage progressive optimization method.
 Each stage consists of an offline training phase and an online inference phase, as shown on the green panel and gray panel, respectively, in Fig. \ref{fig:summary}.
-For presentation clarity, we focus on illustrating the runtime procedure of this protocol while directing the readers to Appendix A-B for the details of dataset preparation and model training.
+For presentation clarity, we focus on illustrating the runtime procedure of this protocol while directing the readers to Supplementary Section 1 and 2 of the Supplemental document for the details of dataset preparation and model training.
 To begin with, we run a certain number of Ramsey measurements using the same setup of $\tau_\text{{min}} = \pi/\omega_{\text{max}}$ and $\varphi_0\ = 0$.
 This is because the measurement outcome in Eq. (\ref{equ:1}) is a periodic signal, to avoid ambiguity, $\omega \tau + \varphi \leq \pi$ must hold.
 Therefore, for an unknown magnetic field in a wide range, we initiate the sensing time in such a conservative but non-optimal way.
 After collecting all the measurement results $\vec{\mu}$, the trained BNN estimator in the 1$^{st}$ Stage is employed to estimate the SoI $\omega$.